Travel Nurse Specialties

 Like any profession, travel nurses want their skillset and specialty to be in high demand.
 In the travel nursing industry, that’s how you gain job security, a higher salary, and more options when it comes to choosing your travel nurse assignment.
 The highest-paid travel nurse specialties depend on various factors, including location, demand, and urgency of needs.

-Before signing a travel nursing contract, let’s look at the highest-paid travel nurse specialties and the important aspects to consider.
+Before signing a travel nurse contract, let’s look at the highest-paid travel nurse specialties and the important aspects to consider.

-Things To Consider About Highest-Paid Travel Nurse Specialties
+Things To Consider About Best Paying Travel Nurse Specialties

-ICU nurses are the most in-demand and highest-paid specialty in travel nursing for obvious reasons.
+ICU nurses are the most in-demand and highest-paid travel nurse specialty for obvious reasons.
 They are highly trained in caring for the most critical patients—patients who are intubated, ventilated, on life-sustaining medication drips, or whose life hangs on by a thread.
 To work in the ICU, you must be meticulously organized, respond quickly to emergencies, and handle unpredictable situations.

 ICU nurses often have advanced training and certifications, which means increased pay packages.
 Furthermore, ICU nurses can essentially work or float to most units in the hospital, and this also increases demand.